PavanRangani/docs/docs/prd/gifting/lifetime-summary.md

 - Mockup: Page with some records available
 - Mockups: for Joint

+#### Scenarios

-## Auto Delete Summary records
+## Auto Add/Delete Summary records

-There are 2 cases for auto delete summary records.
-I have explained each with an example below.

-#### Case 1: When the user manually deletes the first manual records of the Summary tab, the system will auto-delete all subsequent `Auto` type records.
+System Auto add records to show continuous ledger when required.

-- Ex.
-I have added a manual record for the 2002 year.
+> Suppose I have added a manual record for the 2002 year.
 So the system will auto-create records from 2003 to 2021 (Current year) in the summary tab.
 The type of records created by the system will be `Auto` and the type of records created by the user will be `Manual`.

+When the user manually deletes the first manual records of the Summary tab, the system will auto-delete all subsequent `Auto` type records.

-- Now if the user deletes the first `Manual` records of 2002, the system will auto delete all the `Auto` type records up to 2020 (Current year -1).
+> Now if the user deletes the first `Manual` records of 2002, the system will auto delete all the `Auto` type records up to 2020 (Current year -1).
+>
-- In the above example, suppose I have a record for 2015 that is pulled from the gift and now if the user deletes the 2002 records, the system will auto-delete all the `Auto` type records up to 2014.
-2015 records have been pulled so the system will not be able to delete records from 2015 to 2020.
+> In the above example, suppose I have a record for 2015 that is pulled from the gift and now if the user deletes the 2002 records, the system will auto-delete all the `Auto` type records only up to 2014.
+2015 record is pulled so the system will not delete it  and thats why summary tab will show records from 2015 to 2021.
+>
-- Similarly, even if I have manually added records for 2015, the system will not be able to auto-delete records from 2015 to 2020.
+> Similarly, in above case if I have manually added records for 2015 (Instead of pulled), the system will not auto-delete records from 2015 to 2021.